webgptorg/promptbook/samples/templates/errors/syntax/missing-block.ptbk.md

 # ✨ Sample of parsing error

-Sample of wrong prompt template pipeline that omits a block to wrap the prompt.
+Sample of wrong promptbookthat omits a block to wrap the prompt.

 ## 💬 Prompt